Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/input_data_format.md

 - Measurement data
 - State estimation settings

-The network data contains all the information relative to the physics of the analyzed network: topology, line impedance, power demand and generation, etc..
+The network data contains all the information relative to the physics of the analyzed network: topology, line impedance, location and specs of loads, generators, etc..
-The measurement data contains all the information relative to the available (pseudo-)measurements available for that network: number and placement of meters, measured quantities (power, voltage...) and measurement accuracy.
+The measurement data contains all the information relative to the (pseudo-)measurements available for that network: number and placement of meters, measured quantities (power, voltage...) and measurement accuracy.
 The state estimation settings allow the user to choose the type of estimation criterion to be used (e.g., WLS, WLAV,..) and add a weight rescaler.
 More details on each of the three parts can be found in the following sections of this manual.